 - Make sure all utensils are washed and grease-free.

-- In the bowl of a stand mixer, beat together meringue powder and warm water with whisk attachment until light and fluffy.
-Slowly add powdered sugar to meringue mixture and whisk again.
+- In the bowl of a stand mixer, beat together meringue powder and warm water with the whisk attachment until light and fluffy.
+Slowly add powdered sugar to the meringue mixture and whisk again.
 Once all sugar has been added, whip on high for several minutes until stiff peaks form.

 - Separate frosting into several different bowls and color as desired - Gel food coloring works best.

 - Thin the frosting out with ½ tsp water at a time (Note: when you pull a spoonful up, it should quickly dissolve back into itself and become smooth on top)

 - Pour frosting into piping bags or squeeze bottles and decorate cookies as desired.